 That’s on us.

-And in our next post, I’ll tell you how we are going to address each of these issues.
+And in a future post, I’ll tell you how we are going to address each of these issues.

 How are you tackling revenue retention?